Tiramisu-Compiler/rl_auto_scheduler/README.md

 ```

 ### Compilation commands
-Depending on the c++ installation and the machine, the compilation command may differ.
-To change the compilation command, change the variables `compile_tiramisu_cmd` and `compile_wrapper_cmd` in the file `utils/rl_autoscheduler_config.py`.
+The compilation command may change depending on the c++ installation and the machine.
+To alter the compilation command, modify the variables `compile_tiramisu_cmd` and `compile_wrapper_cmd` in the file `utils/rl_autoscheduler_config.py`.
 Examples of compilation commands:
 ```bash

 # Command for compiling the Tiramisu autoschedule code when -lz is supported